 Previously Ron was the VP of Engineering for Quantcast.
 Each day Quantcast ingests 10 billion events and processes two petabytes of data using Hadoop.
 The Quantcast map reduce stack handles production data processing, ad hoc analysis, data mining and machine learning.
 Prior to that Ron was a founder of enterprise consulting companies C-bridge and New Aspects.

 David is passionate about helping people make better decisions using data.
 He is SVP of insight for the EMI Music Group where he setup and now oversees the team that delivers regular, large scale research to EMI in 25 countries.
 The insight from more than 750,000 interviews in the last couple of years has reached the heart of decision-making at EMI and helps—alongside skills and judgement—with everything from signing new artists to product development and marketing plans for EMI’s biggest artists like The Beatles and Pink Floyd.
 He also runs insight at zeebox which is using rich consumer surveys and detailed user information to drive product development and product / relationship personalisation.

-He has worked in London for New Philanthropy...
+He has worked in London for New Philanthropy Capital...
 Read More.